Myster-Ts-RPGs/Thellade-World/01 Campaign/02 Factions/03 Organization/03a Public Factions/The Blazing Pledge.md

 ## Overview
 ### Description
-> [[The Blazing Pledge]] is a disciplined and fiercely loyal legion tasked with safeguarding [[The Kingdom of Kanda]]’s borders and suppressing emerging threats both foreign and extraplanar.
+> [[The Blazing Pledge]] is a disciplined and fiercely loyal legion tasked with safeguarding [[01 Campaign/02 Factions/01 Government/Regional/The Kingdom of Kanda]]’s borders and suppressing emerging threats both foreign and extraplanar.
 Known for their swift action, decisive strikes, and uncompromising loyalty, the Pledge formed in the wake of the Rising to reinforce the new era of isolation with sharp steel and sharper vigilance.

 ### Oaths
 > "Kanda First.
 Flame Unyielding.
 Threats Extinguished."